ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ~~~

 Because the address used in the "ruf" tag is outside the Organizational Domain
-in which this record is published, conforming Mail Receivers will implement
+in which this record is published, conforming Mail Receivers **MUST** implement
 additional checks as described in [@!I-D.ietf-dmarc-aggregate-reporting, section 3].
 To pass these additional checks, the Report Consumer's Domain Owner will need to
 publish an additional DMARC Policy Record as follows: